Tuesday, February 28, 2017

 Spending the winter in Georgia.
-Had large numbers of robins and bluebirds pass through over the past couple weeks, finches and a few warblers seem to be coming now.
-Pictured: Bluebird, Carolina Wren, Red-bellied Woodpecker, Pine Warbler and Red-headed Woodpecker.
-Don Neumann
+Had large numbers of robins and bluebirds pass through over the past couple weeks, plus finches, and a few warblers seem to be coming now.

 Saturday, February 18, 2017